Herastis/Java-Technologies/README.md

 The footer will display a copyright notice and the current version of the aplication.
 The header, footer and the menu bar should all be in separate .xhtml files.✔️ dataView.xhtml: a generic page for displaying data as a list, dataTable, etc.✔️ dataEdit.xhtml: a generic page for editing data.
 This could be a dialog containing a generic form.✔️

+Lab 5

+Compulsory (1p)

+Define the persistence unit using a data source configured as a JDBC Resource. ✔️ Define at least one entity class and perform a simple test in order to verify the communication with the database. ✔️

+Homework (2p)

+Create the EntityManager objects using dependency injection. ✔️ Define the mappings using JPA-only annotations. ✔️ Create named queries using JPA-QL. ✔️
+Implement the repository classes. ✔️
+Create a complete test unit for the CRUD operations of at least one entity class. ✔️